Looking for the best NVR? This guide will help you find the right one for you, help you through the jargon, and get your

 NVR is short for Network Video Recorder, a device which acts as a hub for an IP-based security camera system.
 It is a storage and review point for your CCTV which means you don’t need to sign up to remote service to store your video.

 Retailers often package the same NVR in several different bundles, mixing up the types and numbers of cameras and hard drives, or simply leaving this all to you.
 There are real bargains to be had with some of these all-in-one kits, and the only real downside is some spectacularly confusing product names.

 An NVR, incidentally, is not quite the same thing as a DVR (or Digital Video Recorder), which appeared in the late 90s.
 They look similar and store video too, but a DVR is built to accept and digitally compress analogue or digital video via coax sockets; an NVR expects a digital input.

-Key features to look out for are PoE (Power over Ethernet), which can simplify wiring, hard drive capacity (indeed if any drives are included at all), the resolution limit, the number of channels or cameras it can handle, and if there are any means of backup.
+Key features to look out for are remote access, PoE (Power over Ethernet), which can simplify wiring, hard drive capacity (indeed if any drives are included at all), the resolution limit, the number of channels or cameras it can handle, and if there are any means of backup.
 Remember that a 4K camera uses more data throughput than a 1080P one, so an NVR can handle fewer of them – this is where the compression method (e.g. H.264 or H.265) can make a big difference.